-The purchase price of the acquisition of Cromwell, The Quad, Bally's Las Vegas, 50% of the ongoing management fees and any termination fees payable for each of these properties, and certain intellectual property that is specific to each of these properties (collectively referred to as the "First Closing") was funded by CGPH with cash on hand contributed by CGP LLC and the proceeds of \$700.0 million of term loans (the "First Closing Term Loan").
+The purchase price of the acquisition of Cromwell, The LINQ Hotel & Casino, Bally's Las Vegas, 50% of the ongoing management fees and any termination fees payable for each of these properties, and certain intellectual property that is specific to each of these properties was funded by CGPH with cash on hand contributed by CGP LLC and the proceeds of \$700.0 million of term loans (the "First Closing Term Loan").
 CGPH closed on the First Closing Term Loan on May 5, 2014.
-CGPH repaid in full the First Closing Term Loan in connection with the Second Closing as described in Escrow Release below.
+CGPH repaid in full the First Closing Term Loan in connection with the Second Closing as described in Escrow Release section below.